OpenTechSchool-Leipzig/poll_app/README.md

 Again go to your Firebase Project Page and navigate to settings > service account and click on "Generate new private key".
 Copy or Move the file to the fbadmin folder and rename it to `ServiceAccountKey.json`.
 The Filename is included in the .gitignore file.
 But you should make shure to never expose it to public repositories because it will allow full controll to your firebase project!

-When this setup is finished, type `npm run userlist` and copy the id of the user you want to promote to an admin and run `npm run promte <userId>`.
+When this setup is finished, type `npm run userlist` and copy the id of the user you want to promote and run `npm run promte <userId>`, where you replace `<userID>` with the copied id.

 Congratulations!:tada: Now you can sign in to the dashboard and are prepared to contribute to the project! :sparkles: